 This type of athlete is not easy to find, but the Siena coaching staff remains dedicated to the search - committed to keep the rich tradition of Siena volleyball alive.

 The Siena volleyball team receives exposure like no other school in the MAAC and few in the region.
-For the sixth straight year, the athletic department will televise three home matches on Time Warner Cable in the Capital Region this season.
-Additionally, these telecasts will be streamed live on the world-wide-web, and for the second straight year time, the athletic department will web stream all home matches this season live at SienaAllAccess.com.
+The athletic department has regularly televised home matches on Time Warner Cable in the Capital Region, and for the fourth straight season select home matches will video streamed live through the department's multimedia platform SienaAllAccess.com.
 The Capital Region media has also become increasingly aware of the program's success, meaning the three local newspapers and five area television stations are regularly around campus to catch up on the latest Siena volleyball happenings.
 Parents and friends can also follow the live stats for every home match live from their computer at home through CBS College Sports Gametracker technology at SienaSaints.com.
-Each student-athletes hometown media is kept aware of student-athletes success as are parents and friends through a detailed e-mail distribution list.
+Each student athletes hometown media is kept aware of student-athletes success as are parents and friends through a detailed e-mail distribution list.